chirpstack/chirpstack-gateway-bridge/docs/content/integrate/gcp-cloud-iot-core.md

 * `/devices/gw-[GATEWAY_ID]/commands/down`: scheduling downlink frame transmission
 * `/devices/gw-[GATEWAY_ID]/commands/config`: gateway configuration

-## Sending commands to the LoRa gateway
+## Sending commands to the LoRa Gateway

-For sending commands to the LoRa gateway (e.g. scheduling a downlink transmission or reconfigure the channel-plan), you can use the Cloud IoT Core [sendCommandToDevice](https://cloud.google.com/iot/docs/reference/rest/) API method.
+For sending commands to the LoRa Gateway (e.g. scheduling a downlink transmission or reconfigure the channel-plan), you can use the Cloud IoT Core [sendCommandToDevice](https://cloud.google.com/iot/docs/reference/rest/) API method.

 ### Cloud Function

-When you would like to use a Pub/Sub topic for sending commands to the LoRa gateway, you could use Cloud Function to trigger the `sendCommandToDevice` API method.
+When you would like to use a Pub/Sub topic for sending commands to the LoRa Gateway, you could use Cloud Function to trigger the `sendCommandToDevice` API method.
 Example:

 #### `index.js`